-- No parents will be allowed on site unless by appointment after the end of the school day. - If parents need to speak to the Office or teaching staff they will need to do this by telephone or email or outside of the front gate whilst maintaining social distancing. - Visitors will be kept to a minimum.
+- No parents will be allowed on site - If parents need to speak to the Office or teaching staff they will need to do this by telephone or email or outside of the front gate whilst maintaining social distancing. - Visitors will be kept to a minimum.
 If it is essential to have visitors on site then social distancing and hygiene protocols must be followed and if possible meetings should be scheduled to happen outside of school hours.
 Educational professionals will be permitted in school hours. - Any visitors must be made aware of school procedures and they must adhere to them.
 The school office team will be responsible for ensuring that all visitors to the school are aware of these procedures. - A record of all visitors must be kept by the admin team to support NHS Test and Trace. - Once the status of Covid 19 has been assessed, if safe to do so volunteers can come into school but must remain with the same bubble and remain 2m apart from the children and other staff.